fynnfluegge/rocketnotes/README.md

 ## Contributing

-A good way to do the first contribution are the _good first issue_ labelled issues [here](https://github.com/fynnfluegge/rocketnotes/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+A good way to do the first contribution are the [good first issues](https://github.com/fynnfluegge/rocketnotes/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 On some of the issues are already linked PRs with comments in the code what has to be done.
 These PRs can be picked up if not assigned to someone yet.

 The most comfortable way to get started is to open the project in a ready-to-code Gitpod workspace with all packages & tools preinstalled and a running database with sample data.